 Four sisters started Health Yoga Life after being inspired by their mom’s dedication to mediation back in the ’80s — before mindfulness was the buzzword it is today.
 You’ll find their original digs on Beacon Hill, with a second locale near MIT/Kendall in Cambridge.
 Classes range from the Vinyasa-based Groove 'n Flow to the gently-heated Restore 'n Restart.
 No matter what practice you choose, you’ll transform yourself from the inside out.

-Most people describe Down Under Yoga as a more serious studio which only really means you’ll find more intense classes and in-depth workshops at this spot.
+Most people describe Down Under Yoga as a more serious studio, which only really means you’ll find more intense classes and in-depth workshops at this spot — whole schools of practice like Iyengar, Ashtanga, and Flow.
 But that shouldn’t scare the newbies off.
 Try them out by snagging the Newcomer Special of $30 for 30 days of unlimited yoga.
-If you love it, deepen your practice at Down Under’s Cambridge or Newton studios, too.
+If you love it, Down Under’s Cambridge, Newton, Brookline studios will gladly lead you on the lifelong journey to deepen your practice.

 This South Boston studio is dedicated to providing a welcoming, accessible space for anyone who wants to practice yoga.
 You’ll find everything from mellow Chill Candlelight Yin to Rock N Flow, so there’s a flow for you, whatever your mood.
 In addition to these classes, Radiant offers special sessions in other languages, for the deaf community, and other groups.